UnnikrishnanBhargavakurup/behavedrupal/README.md

 # Introduction

-Behaviour drupal is an online IDE for behaviour testing Drupal projects.
+Behavedrupal is an online IDE for behaviour testing Drupal projects.
 You can access the IDE for the URL http://behavedrupal.com/

 ## Installation from source